I. Dismissal from Macaulay Honors College:

 Students dismissed from Macaulay Honors College will have an opportunity to appeal within ten (10) business days upon receipt of their dismissal letter.
 All materials must be received before this 10 business day deadline or the dismissal is considered final and an appeal will not be considered.
 Appeals must contain a statement from the student explaining the justification for the appeal.
 All of the specific points listed in the dismissal letter must be addressed in the student appeal letter.
 Appellants may also include letters of support from faculty, advisors, and others, and should certainly provide these letters if they will include information that will be helpful to the committee in considering the appeal.
 Any medical or practical difficulties or obstacles must be documented with objective evidence.
 Claims asserted in the appeal letter but not supported by documentation shall hold little or no weight in the appeals decision.

 The appeals committee shall be composed of the Macaulay Provost, two Macaulay Directors, two Macaulay advisors, one Macaulay faculty member, one member of the Macaulay student affairs staff and one member of the Macaulay academic affairs staff.
 Directors and advisors will be appointed to the committee by the Dean on a rotating basis.
-If the student appellant is from the same campus as a Macaulay Director who is on the committee, or is one of the advisees of one of the advisor who is on the committee, that committee member will recuse himself or herself from consideration of that appeal.
+If the student appellant is from the same campus as a Macaulay Director who is on the committee, or is one of the advisees of one of the advisor who is on the committee, that committee member will not vote on that appeal (clarification added 5/2/2018).
 In addition to reviewing the transcript, probation/dismissal letters, the student appeal letter, and other academic records, the appeals committee will consult with the student’s advisor before making a final decision.
 A majority vote of the appeals committee shall be sufficient to sustain or deny the appeal and the committee may choose to establish specific conditions, the fulfillment of which are required to sustain a successful appeal.
 If the appeals committee is unable to reach a decision, the Provost will make the final decision on the appeal.
 In no case will the Provost overrule a majority decision of the committee.

 The appeals committee will meet to consider appeals within 20 business days of the receipt of the dismissal letter, and will communicate their decision in a letter to the appellant within 10 business days of their meeting.
 If that letter includes specific conditions as requirements of the reinstatement, failure to meet those requirements shall result in dismissal without the possibility of further appeal.